Learnosity/infra-viz/README.md

 - [ ] Filter to unconnected nodes
 - [ ] General filtering of nodes
 - [ ] Add ability to filter by region
-- [ ] Add ability to search for nodes
+- [ ] Add ability to search for nodesx
-- [X] Control how far it can zoom out or in

 ### Collect Script
 - [X] Move to infra-viz project